teaching-on-testbeds/llm-chi/snippets/single_gpu_a100.md

 * parameter efficient fine tuning

 on a large model training job.

+This section requires a host with at least one A100 80GB GPUs.

 This notebook will be executed inside a Jupyter interface **hosted on a GPU server instance on Chameleon**, NOT in the Chameleon Jupyter interface from which we launch experiments (provision servers, etc.)